 STATEMENT BY H.E.
-AMBASSADOR PETER WILSON, PERMANENT REPRESENTATIVE OF THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND Thank you Mr Chair,
+AMBASSADOR PETER WILSON PERMANENT REPRESENTATIVE OF THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND TO THE OPCW AT THE EIGHTY-SIXTH SESSION OF THE EXECUTIVE COUNCIL

+Thank you Mr Chairperson,

-The United Kingdom supports the statement made by the Ambassador of Estonia on behalf of the European Union.
+The United Kingdom of Great Britain and Northern Ireland supports the statement made by the Ambassador of Estonia on behalf of the European Union.

-We commend your work, Mr Chair, to steer the Executive Council through the selection process for the next Director General, and thank you for your warm welcome yesterday.
-This organisation is being superbly served by Ahmet Uzumcu.
+We commend your work, Mr Chairperson, to steer the Executive Council through the selection process for the next Director-General, and thank you for your warm welcome yesterday.
+This organisation is being superbly served by Ahmet Üzümcü.
 We believe that we have a strong successor in Ambassador Fernando Arias of Spain, and hope that the Executive Council will agree his nomination by consensus.

 In other positive developments, the successful completion of the verified destruction of the Russian Federation's declared chemical weapons stockpile underscores the global commitment to rid the world of chemical weapons.
-The UK was pleased to contribute funding and expertise to support Russia's work.
-We also welcome the progress made by the Iraqi authorities to destroy the final remnants of Saddam Hussein's era chemical weapon stockpile at the Al Muthana complex.
+The United Kingdom was pleased to contribute funding and expertise to support the Russian Federation's work.
+We also welcome the progress made by the Iraqi authorities to destroy the final remnants of Saddam Hussein's era chemical weapons stockpile at the Al Muthana complex.

 Unfortunately, despite this progress, the Chemical Weapons Convention and the norms that underpin it face significant challenge.
-In the last year alone this Council has witnessed:
+In the last year alone this Executive Council has witnessed:

-- 1. regular credible reports of the use of chemical weapons by state actors in Syria, and an attack in Malaysia against a DPRK national; - 2. multiple reports of chemical weapons attacks by Daesh linked terrorists in Iraq; and - 3. insidious attempts to undermine the credibility of the OPCW, including by attacking the OPCW's technical competence and integrity, and attempts to limit the Conference of States Parties' engagement with civil society;
+- (a) regular credible reports of the use of chemical weapons by State actors in Syria, and an attack in Malaysia against a national of the Democratic People's Republic of Korea; - (b) multiple reports of chemical weapons attacks by Daesh linked terrorists in Iraq; and - (c) insidious attempts to undermine the credibility of the OPCW, including by attacking the OPCW's technical competence and integrity, and attempts to limit the Conference of the States Parties' engagement with civil society.

 For more than four years, we have seen the devastating impact of continued chemical weapons use in Syria.
-Sarin has been used with horrific effect in Ghouta in 2013 and in Khan Sheikhoun in April this year.
-Sarin has now been found in samples from Al-Lataminah, close to Khan Sheikhoun, following credible reports of an attack there on 30 March.
-The OPCW-UN Joint Investigative Mechanism confirmed that the Syrian regime used chlorine as a weapon three times in 2014-15, and that Daesh used sulphur mustard on one occasion in 2015.
+Sarin has been used with horrific effect in Ghouta in 2013 and in Khan Shaykhun in April this year.
+Sarin has now been found in samples from Al-Lataminah, close to Khan Shaykhun, following credible reports of an attack there on 30 March.
+The OPCW-UN Joint Investigative Mechanism (JIM) confirmed that the Syrian regime used chlorine as a weapon three times in 2014and 2015, and that Daesh used sulphur mustard on one occasion in 2015.
 No one has yet been brought to justice for these crimes.
 All perpetrators must be held to account - however long that takes.
 We have full confidence in the professionalism and dedication of the JIM and FFM and look forward to their upcoming reports.